 - 1.14 Work on the new Hinckley and Bosworth Local Plan began early in 2017.
 The new Local Plan will set out the overall development strategy for Hinckley and Bosworth Borough for the period 2020 to 2039.
 It will include strategic policies and allocate sites to meet identified development needs such as for homes, jobs, retail, recreation/open space, nature conservation and other required land uses as identified by evidence.
-It will provide appropriate policies and guidance by which to determine planning applications; for example design guidance, conservation and protection of natural resources. - 1.15 Hinckley and Bosworth Borough Council consulted residents, community groups, businesses and other interested parties on the draft Local Plan (Regulation 18) from 30 June to 27 August 2021.
-Following this consultation, the Local Plan will be revised and subject to further sustainability appraisal, and remaining elements of evidence gathered.
-A Regulation 19 Submission Draft Plan will be prepared for further consultation in winter 2021/22, prior to submission to the Secretary of State for examination in 2022.
+It will provide appropriate policies and guidance by which to determine planning applications for example design guidance, conservation and protection of natural resources. - 1.15 The intention is to consult on a draft Local Plan in April 2021 and then submit the plan for examination in September 2021.
+The Borough Council aims to have a new local plan adopted by October 2022.
+Account has been taken of the emerging Local Plan and, following discussions with the Borough Council, aligned the Neighbourhood Plan to cover the period up to 2039.
+However, once the new Local Plan is adopted, there may be value in a review of the Neighbourhood Plan.